 Table 2-5.
-Summary of BNL 2007 Sampling Program Sorted by Media (concluded).
+Summary of BNL 2008 Sampling Program Sorted by Media (concluded).

-Environmental Media No. of Sampling Events Purpose Flora 13 Vegetation is sampled to assess possible uptake of contaminants by plants and fauna, since the primary pathway from soil contamination to fauna is via ingestion.
-See Chapter 6 for further detail.
-Soils 78 Soil samples are collected as part of the Natural Resource Management Program to assess faunal uptake, during Environmental Restoration investigative work, during the closure of drywells and underground tanks, and as part of preconstruction background sampling.
-Miscellaneous 312 Samples are collected periodically from potable water fixtures and dispensers, manholes, spills, to assess process waters, and to assess sanitary discharges.
-Groundwater Treatment Systems and Remediation Monitoring 2027 Samples are collected from groundwater treatment systems and as long-term monitoring after remediation completion under the Comprehensive Environmental Response, Compensation, and Liability Act program.
-The Laboratory has 14 operating groundwater treatment systems.
-See Chapter 7 for details.
-Vehicle Monitor Checks 248 Materials leaving the Laboratory pass through the on-site vehicle monitor that detects if radioactive materials are present.
-Any radioactive material discovered is properly disposed of through the Waste Management Program.
-The vehicle monitor is checked on a daily basis.
-State Pollutant Discharge Elimination System (SPDES) 244 Samples are collected to ensure that the Laboratory complies with the requirements of the New York State Department of Environmental Conservation (NYSDEC)- issued SPDES permit.
-Samples are collected at the STP, recharge basins, and four process discharge sub-outfalls to the STP.
-Flow Charts 546 Flowcharts are exchanged weekly as part of BNL's SPDES permit requirements to report discharge flow at the recharge basin outfalls.
-Floating Petroleum Checks 110 Tests are performed on select petroleum storage facility monitoring wells to determine if floating petroleum products are present.
+Environmental Media No. of Sampling Events (a) Purpose Floating Petroleum Checks 96 C 12 ES Tests are performed on select petroleum storage facility monitoring wells to determine if floating petroleum products are present.
 The number of wells and frequency of testing is determined by NYSDEC licensing requirements (e.g., Major Petroleum Facility), NYSDEC spill response requirements (e.g., Motor Pool area), or other facility-specific sampling and analysis plans.
-Radiological Monitor Checks 661 Daily instrumentation checks are conducted on the radiation monitors located in Buildings 569 and 592.
+Radiological Monitor Checks 738 Daily instrumentation checks are conducted on the radiation monitors located in Buildings 569 and 592.
 These monitors are located 30 minutes upstream and at the STP.
-Monitoring at these locations allows for diversion of wastes containing radionuclides before they are discharged to the Peconic River.
-Quality Assurance/Quality Control Samples (QA/QC) 248 To ensure that the concentrations of contaminants reported in the Site Environmental Report are accurate, additional samples are collected.
+Monitoring at these locations allows for diversion of wastes containing radionuclides to prevent their discharge to the Peconic River.
+Quality Assurance/Quality Control Samples (QA/QC) 226 To ensure that the concentrations of contaminants reported in the Site Environmental Report are accurate, additional samples are collected.
 These samples detect if contaminants are introduced during sampling, transportation, or analysis of the samples.
 QA/QC samples are also sent to the contract analytical laboratories to ensure their processes give valid, reproducible results.
-Total number of sampling events 8632 The total number of sampling events includes all samples identified in the Environmental Monitoring Plan (BNL 2007), as well as samples collected to monitor Environmental Restoration projects, air and water treatment system processes, and by the Environmental and Waste Management Services Division Field Sampling Team as special requests.
+Total number of sampling events 8,310 The total number of sampling events includes all samples identified in the Environmental Monitoring Plan (BNL 2008), as well as samples collected to monitor Environmental Restoration (CERCLA) projects, air and water treatment system processes, and by the Environmental Protection Division Field Sampling Team as special requests.
 The number does not include samples taken by Waste Management personnel, waste generators, or Environmental Compliance Representatives for waste characterization purposes.
+Notes: (a) A sampling event is the collections single georeferenced location. (c) Includes 29 temporary wells, many of which are used to collect multiple samples at different depth intervals.